electroneum/electroneum-pool/README.md

 ===

 #### Requirements
+* A non root user.
+To intall & run the pool, you should do so as a user that is NOT root.
+Running as root will cause issues.
 * Coin daemon [electroneum repo](https://www.github.com/electroneum/electroneum)
   * To compile the coin you'll need several packages as detailed in the repo's readme.
 A quick one line command is below:
   * `sudo apt install build-essential cmake pkg-config libboost-all-dev libssl-dev libunbound-dev`